-As it has with so many other victims of this crisis, the Syrian war turned businessman Shadi Martini into a refugee, an activist, and an advocate for greater cooperation across faith and cultural lines.
+As it has with so many other victims of this crisis, the Syrian war turned businessman, Shadi Martini, into a refugee, an activist, and an advocate for greater cooperation across faith and cultural lines.

-In March 2011, when the Assad regime cracked down on those providing aid to anyone suspected of being in the opposition, Mr. Martini, then the General Manager of a hospital in Aleppo, and his comrades worked covertly to provide aid to wounded and ill civilians.
-This secret network was eventually discovered in mid-2012, forcing him to flee his country.
+In March 2011, when the Assad regime cracked down on those providing aid to anyone suspected of being in the opposition, Martini, then the General Manager of a hospital in Aleppo, and his comrades worked covertly to provide aid to wounded and ill civilians.
+This secret network was discovered in mid-2012, forcing him to flee his country.

 Immediately, Martini began organizing assistance programs for Syrian refugees and Internally displaced Syrians.
 Martini founded Refugee Support Group; a humanitarian aid organization based in Bulgaria.
 He was elected by Bulgarian NGOs to serve on the Bulgarian crisis commission to help overcome the obstacles to aiding and integrating refugees.His work attracted partnerships with numerous faith-based organizations in the U.S. and abroad, which led to his involvement with the Multifaith Alliance.

 In his new role, Mr. Martini expects to strengthen and expand existing efforts in the U.S. and abroad to effect large scale policy and cultural changes,and secure lasting solutions to the Syrian refugee crisis.